gaepdit/template-app/TEMPLATE-HOW-TO.md

 ## Customize the application

-* Update the "README.md" file with information about the new application.
+* Update these files with information about the new application:
+    * README.md
+    * docs/Entity relationship diagram.md
+    * docs/Role capabilities.md
+    * docs/Site map.md
-* Change the branding colors in "src\WebApp\wwwroot\css\site.css".
+* Change the branding colors in "src\WebApp\wwwroot\css\site.css" by adjusting the `--base-hue` variable.

 ## Prepare for deployment